The course staff must critically examine close to ten thousand

 - List everyone you worked with on each homework problem.
 Again, we strongly encourage you to work together, but you must give everyone proper credit.
 If you work in a group of 20 students, then all 20 names should appear on your homework solution.
 If someone was particularly helpful, describe their contribution.
 Be generous; if you're not sure whether someone should be included in your list of collaborators, include them.
-For discussions in class, in labs, in office hours, or in other large groups, where collecting names is impractical, it's okay to write something like "discussions in class" or "Tuesday evening Grainger study group".
+For discussions in class, in section, or in office hours, where collecting names is impractical, it's okay to write something like "discussions in class".

 Please see our academic integrity policy for more details.

 If we can't read your solution, we can't give you credit for it.
 If you have sloppy handwriting, use LaTeX.
 Please don't submit your first draft.
 Writing legibly also helps you think more clearly.